-In contrast to those games, The Witness’ puzzles rarely feel obtuse, forcing players to rely on previously-learned tactics in order to complete each of the island’s electrical panels.
+In contrast to those games, The Witness’ puzzles rarely feel obtuse, forcing players to rely on previously learned tactics to complete each of the island’s electrical panels.
 It requires a keen eye and plenty of exploration, but the game never tries to frustrate you solely to make it seem more challenging or difficult.

 Read our full The Witness review

 Blizzard’s made a fortune developing addictive computer games, and Diablo III is no different.
 Twelve years after Diablo II, the third entry in the series was plagued with criticism upon launch, with an always-online model and a slew of connection problems.
 Since its release, though, Blizzard has remained steadfast in its dedication to listening to its users and updating the game accordingly.

 Even though the game has a small learning curve that’s a bit difficult to master, Diablo III won’t alienate newcomers to the series.
 Hack and slash your way through the land of Sanctuary as you fend off various demonic hordes and level up your character.
 Diablo III is dungeon crawling at its finest, yet never feels repetitive with its deep class and loot system.
 It’s not far-fetched to dump an entire weekend into this game and feel like you’ve only just started playing.

 Read our full Diablo III review